Maurice Southgate

 image of SOE agent Maurice Southgate

-Maurice Southgate was born in 1913 to British parents.
+Maurice Southgate was born on 20 June 1913 to British parents.
 Educated in Paris, he attended a technical college and went on to start his own upholstery business.
 When war came he served with the British Expeditionary Force, and in June 1940 he was evacuated from St Nazaire on the doomed liner Lancastria: attacked by German aircraft on its way to England, it sank with the loss of more than 3000 passengers, though Southgate was able to swim away and was picked up by another vessel.
 In London he was posted by the RAF to the Air Ministry, but in May 1942 his name passed through to SOE's French Section, and he was accepted for training in July.

-Impressed by his serious and thorough approach, Southgate's instructors gave glowing reports on his performance throughout the courses, and he was groomed for the job of organiser for STATIONER, a new circuit which would operate across the Limousin.
-Parachuting near Clermont-Ferrand in January 1943 with his courier Jacqueline Nearne, he soon built up networks around Châteauroux, Vierzon and Limoges, and also in the far south-west, around Tarbes.
+Impressed by his serious and thorough approach, Southgate's instructors gave glowing reports on his performance throughout the courses, and he was groomed for the job of organiser for STATIONER, a new circuit which would operate across the Limousin, in western France.
+Parachuting near Clermont‐Ferrand in January 1943 with his courier Jacqueline Nearne, he soon built up networks around Châteauroux, Vierzon and Limoges, and also in the far south‐west, around Tarbes.
 A wireless operator, Amedée Maingard, joined them in April, and by the end of the summer STATIONER had begun an impressive campaign of sabotage, attacking railway targets, power stations and aircraft works.
 To cope with their rapidly expanding network a courier, Pearl Witherington, arrived to assist Nearne in September, and a month later Southgate was flown back to London to give a report on his progress.

-Knowing that D-Day could only be a few months away, he returned knowing the risks of capture were greater than ever: in December the Gestapo had arrested one of STATIONER's important contacts, and a price was now put on his own head.
+With D‐Day only a few months away, he returned knowing the risks of capture were greater than ever: in December the Gestapo had arrested one of STATIONER's important contacts, and a price was now put on his own head.
 After parachuting safely near Toulouse on 25 January 1944 he immediately found himself burdened with an enormous workload, having to arrange numerous reception committees, fetch and relocate other agents, keep in close contact with his lieutenants and equip maquis units in anticipation of the Allied landings.
-By April he reported having 2500 men under his control, but on 1 May a Gestapo trap was laid and he was arrested visiting his new wireless operator, René Mathieu, in Montluçon - exhausted by the demands of his responsibilities, Southgate had missed the secret signal showing that the house was not safe.
-In his absence STATIONER was split up: Pearl Witherington went on to succesfully lead the northern sector, renamed WRESTLER; Southgate's deputy Amedée Maingard covered the Indre, Vienne and Creuse departments with SHIPWRIGHT, and Philippe Liewer arrived in June to (re)create SALESMAN, around Limoges.
+By April he reported having 2500 men under his control, but on 1 May a Gestapo trap was laid and he was arrested visiting his new wireless operator, René Mathieu, in Montluçon.
+Exhausted by the demands of his responsibilities, Southgate had missed the secret signal showing that the house was not safe.

 Extracts from Southgate's early war diary have recently been posted online by Parade Antiques.